10 Reasons to Get Vaccinated

 4. Vaccination can mean the difference between life and death

-The US has a robust approval process in place to ensure that all licensed and approved vaccines are safe.
+The US has a robust approval process in place to ensure the safety of all licensed and approved vaccines.
 Potential side effects associated with vaccines are uncommon and much less severe than the diseases they prevent.Reason 5: Vaccines are safe

-Vaccines contain either killed or weakened viruses, making it impossible to get the disease from the vaccine.Reason 6: Vaccines can't give you the diseases they are designed to prevent
+Vaccines contain either killed or weakened viruses, making it impossible for vaccines to give you the diseases they are designed to prevent

 7. Young and healthy people can get very sick, too